Request your Consultation

 Employees have the right to be free from racial discrimination and enjoy a workplace where they are not targeted with adverse employment action based on race, ethnic background, or national origin.
 Unfortunately, whether open and obvious, or subtle, racial discrimination is still present in Chicago.
 If you have experienced racial discrimination or discrimination based on the color of your skin or national origin, the Chicago race discrimination lawyers of Zoldan Law Group, PLLC may be able to help you obtain compensation.

-We offer free initial consultations to evaluate and discuss your case, call (312) 980-9992 or contact us online.
+We offer confidential initial consultations to evaluate and discuss your case, call (312) 980-9992 or contact us online.

 Under Title VII of the Civil Rights Act of 1964, it is against the law for employers to discriminate against their employees.
 These laws offer protection to those individuals who are discriminated against based on the following five categories: race, color, religion, sex, or national origin.

 Any act by another that alters the condition of your employment can be considered discrimination.
 Common examples of race discrimination in the workplace, include: